prefix-dev/pixi/docs/tutorials/python.md

 └── pyproject.toml
 ```

-We've uses a flat-layout here but we support both.
+We've used a flat-layout here but we support both [flat- and src-layouts](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout).

 ### What's in the pyproject?